t-hishinuma/DD-AVX_v3/README.md

 ## About
 DD-AVX_v3 is SIMD accelerated simple interface high precision BLAS / Sparse BLAS Library.

+BLAS / Sparse BLAS operations can be performed by combining double and double-double precision.

 This library provides an easy way to implement a fast and accurate Krylov subspace method.

 OpenMP and SIMD AVX / AVX2 speedup are available.